words from you

 I started a new job, and even though I am an RN with 40 years of experience, I was intimidated by my coworkers and needed a boost of confidence.
 I gave myself that gift by purchasing your socks and telling myself "I am awesome" every day I wore them.
 They got me through some difficult days and reminded me that I knew what I was doing even in difficult situations and stressful times in a new work environment.
 Thank you, I love them, and basically wore them out! - Rebecca

 Dear Notes to Self socks!
 I am Abby Belcher, founder of Abby's Pledge™.
 I advocate for teens my age who have been bullied, human trafficked or have been abused and/or are victims of violent crimes (as I was).
 Every year, I have my annual Be Brave Backpack Drive.
-This drive benefits children that are in foster care and I alone raise money for this drive.
+This drive benefits children that are in foster care.
 Last year I did extra chores for neighbors and worked hard to include some of your socks to be put in a few of the packs in my drive.
 I'm writing you to tell you how much of an impact your product makes to the lives of the kids I advocate for.
 This year again I will be including your positive affirmation socks in my backpacks that I distribute to children who have been bullied and abused by their relatives but, more specifically, a small group of girls who are or will be going thru intensive therapy after being victims of violent crimes to include rape and human trafficking.
 These girls range between the ages of 10-15 and every year, I present them with a higher quality backpack filled with special treats and spa like items to help boost their confidence upon arrival to the group home.
 (You would not believe the number of girls targeted by traffickers at this age.)
 Last year, I started including some of your socks in the backpacks and the girls LOVED them, because they are so cute and make them feel powerful and special.
 These girls tend to move from group home to foster home and sometimes multiple foster homes in a year.
 The backpacks bring them a sense of continuity because they are easy to carry, hold a lot and become a constant in their lives when their lives have been turned upside down thru these violent crimes.
 When your entire life comes down to what you can take in a backpack, both quality and items that mean something, count.
 I save up money that I earn from mowing grass, pulling weeds, (which is why I'm on breathing treatments for my asthma way too many times) helping to tutor younger students and helping my teachers or others with tasks or chores they want done.
 This year my goal is to distribute 150 backpacks to the foster homes but 10 special really pretty backpacks full of positive affirmation items for this specific group of girls who have already been through so much during my annual Abby's Pledge Be Brave Backpack drive.
 I want them to know that they are beautiful and no matter what anyone has done to hurt them, they still have a voice, they matter and they can get through this.
 I want them to know that every time they look at their socks, they can see that they matter and can be brave too and they can overcome anything that comes their way.
 That they can heal and get through this and be powerful in their own way to take back their lives and not allow someone else to destroy them.
 I wanted you to know what having your clothing line really means to me, why my cause is important and why your socks having the positive messages on them are so important to a group of girls going through more than anyone could ever imagine.
 Thank you for making such cool socks that teens like me can relate to so we can help and empower other girls like me.
 Best regards, Abby Belcher - Founder, Abby's Pledge™

-I am a young breast cancer survivor of one year now and was given a pair of your pink "I am Strong" socks at the beginning of my treatments.
+I am a young breast cancer survivor of one year now and was given a pair of your pink "I am strong" socks at the beginning of my treatments.
 I have since gone through three pairs because I literally wear holes in them I'm so in love with them :) Those socks were empowering for me on the "bad" days after each chemo treatment. - Miki

 After 2 years of remission, in 2015, my wife's lymphoma returned.
-A good friend of hers gave her a pair of "I'm Awesome" socks and she wore them very proudly.
+A good friend of hers gave her a pair of "I am awesome" socks and she wore them very proudly.
 Our 11 year old grand-daughter thought they were so great that we bought a pair for her.
 Sadly, in April of 2016, my wife lost her battle with cancer.
 We were so proud of her we had her buried with those socks on.
 For all eternity, she will be remembered as an AWESOME woman.
 Thank you. - Howard

 My daughter is currently in a Physician Assistant program.
 It is a grueling 26-month grad program that is testing a lot of the students mentally and physically.
 So, I thought it would help lift their morale if I got encouraging socks for test day or just any day.
 I got your confident, smart and amazing socks for my daughter and a few of her friends for Valentine's Day.
 I thought it was cute that instead of keeping them in pairs that they would wear one of each set to motivate them on test day.
 Thank you for encouraging people in this simple yet unique way! - Nancy